php42/TPDP-Dev-Tools/README.md

 ## Editor
 This is a C# GUI front-end for diffgen and binedit.
 It also helps with some of the editing, providing cross-referencing of names and IDs and similar quality of life features.
+Note that it is _not_ a complete substitute for manual editing and is provided as a convenience for certain tasks.

 ## Example Session
 ```batch